Adldap2/Adldap2/docs/quick-start.md

 } catch (\Adldap\Exceptions\ConnectionException $e) {

-    // There was an issue connecting to the server.
+    // There was an issue with your domain controller connection sytnax.

 }
 ```